maitreyo18/Fine-tuned-Perovs-IAP-for-Unified-Perovskite-Structure-Optimization/README.md

 # Project Description
 This repository contains a fine-tuned M3GNet IAP for halide perovskites (HaPs), which is generalizable across bulk alloys, defects, impurities, and surfaces.
 The model is fine-tuned on a large-scale in-house DFT dataset from Mannodi group, with energies, forces, and stresses, enabling accurate predictions and geometry optimization across diverse structural motifs.
-It enables efficient exploration of the perovskite potential energy surface for energy prediction, defect screening, and surface relaxation.
-Pretrained model files and datasets are included for easy deployment and fine-tuning.
+It enables efficient exploration of the perovskite potential energy surface for energy prediction, bulk alloy screening, defect screening, and surface reconstructions.
+Pretrained model checkpoint and datasets are included for easy deployment and fine-tuning.

 # Data availability